globus/globus-compute/docs/endpoints/endpoints.rst

 .. _endpoint-process-tree:

-The CEA instance will first register with the Globus Compute web services, open two AMQP connections to the Globus Compute AMQP service (one to receive tasks, one to submit results; :ref:`both over port 443 <compute-endpoint-pre-requisites>`), print the web service‑provided Endpoint ID to the console, then daemonize.
+The endpoint instance will first register with the Globus Compute web services, open two AMQP connections to the Globus Compute AMQP service (one to receive tasks, one to submit results; :ref:`both over port 443 <compute-endpoint-pre-requisites>`), print the web service‑provided Endpoint ID to the console, then daemonize.
 Though the prompt returns, the process is still running: